rafa-diniz/Z-Tensor/README.md

 I suspect DCT and CABAC are the two main drivers of H.264's performance, and it will be interesting to see how Z-Tensor evolves and closes the gap as more features are added.

-As for quality, Z-Tensor achieves broadly comparable visual metrics to H.264 on these samples, with one strong PSNR win, one near tie, and one loss.
-These differences are more tied to specific implementation details such as how the video itself is stored, how YCbCr values are quantized and stored, and how CbCr upsampling is implemented.
+As for quality, Z-Tensor achieves broadly comparable visual metrics to H.264 on these samples, with SSIM being essentially tied across all videos and PSNR being more mixed, with one strong PSNR win for Z-Tensor, one near tie, and one loss.
+I suspect these differences are more tied to specific implementation details such as how YCbCr values are quantized and stored, and how chroma is subsampled and then reconstructed in each codec.

 ## How the encode pipeline works